kkwangsir/Scraping/README.md

 # Scraping
-This project has 2 part, one is scraping indeed.ca by beautifulSoap and selenium, then save csv file, 2nd part is data visulization, infuture it will have GUI by PyQt5
+This project has 2 part, one is scraping indeed.ca by beautifulSoap and selenium, then save csv file, 2nd part is data visulization, in future, it will have GUI by PyQt5

 The scrape processing

-I used the selenium and webdriver to read the real web pages, and iterate innerhtml the of id:result to collect the few tags of data, and when indeed show promotion page I added a script to find close buttom
+I used the selenium and webdriver to read the real web pages, and iterate innerhtml the of id:result to collect the few tags of data, and when indeed show promotion page I added a script to find close button

-click the pic or link below to watch on youtube [![Watch the video](https://img.youtube.com/vi/irgcfEXtVkk/maxresdefault.jpg)](https://youtu.be/irgcfEXtVkk)
+Click the pic or link below to watch on youtube

+[![Watch the video](https://img.youtube.com/vi/irgcfEXtVkk/maxresdefault.jpg)](https://youtu.be/irgcfEXtVkk)

 https://youtu.be/irgcfEXtVkk